minprog/uva-prog-ai/20 Problem sets/20 Simple Java/05 Getting Started.md

 need to worry less about the potential security implications of this (just don't run any other Java software from troubling sources!).

-To configure your Ubuntu virtual machine to use Java 6, run this command:
+To configure your Ubuntu virtual machine to use Java 6, run these commands:

     sudo update-alternatives --config java

+    sudo update-alternatives --config javac

-and then choose either one of the Java 6 versions that are presented.
+and then for both choose either one of the Java 6 versions that are presented.

 ## Dropboxing